Basis for solutions of the Benoit & Saint-Aubin PDEs with particular asymptotic properties: Solutions to the Benoit Saint-Aubin PDEs with particular asymptotics properties

 We remark that in the above theorem, the range of the parameter $\kappa$ is restricted to $(0,8) \setminus \bQ$.
-This is necessary to establish the asymptotics property (4).
+The restriction to the interval $(0,8]$ is necessary in order to establish the asymptotics property (4).
 Indeed, when $\kappa > 8$, the mutual order of the exponents in the formula~\eqref{eq: asymptotic properties} may change, resulting in the leading powers in the asymptotics to change.
+On the other hand, we expect the statement of Theorem~\ref{thm: asymptotic properties of general basis vectors} to be morally true also when $\kappa \in (0,8) \cap \bQ$: functions $\BasisF_\linkpatt$ with properties (1)~--~(4) should still exist.
+In principle, the functions of Theorem~\ref{thm: asymptotic properties of general basis vectors} can be analytically continued to rational values of $\kappa$ --- to do this systematically, further care would be needed.

-\begin{cor} The functions $\BasisF_\linkpatt$ are not identically zero. \end{cor} \begin{proof} This follows from Theorem~\ref{thm: asymptotic properties of general basis vectors} by induction on the number $n = \sum_{i=1}^p s_i =: |\multii|$ for the link pattern $\linkpatt \in \LP_\multii^{(\nodefsmaller)}$ with $\multii = (s_1,\ldots,s_p)$.
+\begin{cor} The functions $\BasisF_\linkpatt$ are not identically zero. \end{cor} \begin{proof} This follows from Theorem~\ref{thm: asymptotic properties of general basis vectors} by induction on the number $n = \sum_{i=1}^p s_i =: |\multii|$ for the link pattern $\linkpatt \in \LP_\multii^{(s)}$ with $\multii = (s_1,\ldots,s_p)$.
 By Lemma~\ref{lem: basis functions with only defects}, the base case is immediate, as $\BasisF_\emptyset = \sF[\Puregeom_\emptyset] = \sF[1] = 1$.
-Fix $\nodef \in \bZnn$ and assume that no function $\BasisF_\tau$ with $\tau \in \LP_\varrho^{(\nodefsmaller)}$ and $|\varrho| \leq n$ is identically zero.
-Consider a function $\BasisF_\linkpatt$ with $\linkpatt \in \LP_\multii^{(\nodefsmaller)}$, and $|\multii| = n+1$.
+Fix $s \in \bZnn$ and assume that no function $\BasisF_\tau$ with $\tau \in \LP_\varrho^{(s)}$ and $|\varrho| \leq n$ is identically zero.
+Consider a function $\BasisF_\linkpatt$ with $\linkpatt \in \LP_\multii^{(s)}$, and $|\multii| = n+1$.
 First, if $\linkpatt = \defpatt_\partition$ only consists of defects, then the function $\BasisF_\linkpatt = \BasisF_{\defpatt_\partition}$ is not identically zero, by the explicit formula in Lemma~\ref{lem: basis functions with only defects}.
 On the other hand, if $\linkpatt$ contains links, then there is an innermost link $\link{j}{j+1} \in \linkpatt$.
 Applying the asymptotics property \eqref{eq: asymptotic properties} with $m = \ell_{j,j+1}$, the induction hypothesis shows that $\BasisF_\linkpatt$ cannot be identically zero. \end{proof}